SwitWu/SwitWu.github.io/_posts/2023-05-09-ielts-speaking.md

 1. Can you fix things?
    Yes, I can fix some small gadgets such as the table lamp, the bicycle brakes and so on.
 When they break down, I always choose to settle it by myself rather than resort to a professional repairman.
 And sometimes there are some glitchs in my PC or mobile phone.
 I just restart it and it typically works.
 2. Did anybody teach you to fix things when you were a child?
    Yes.
-My grandfather was a carpenter and when I was a child, I sometimes broke my own chair or wooden toys, and I would ask for my grandfater to teach me how to fix them.
+My grandfather was a carpenter and when I was a child, I sometimes broke my own chair or wooden toys, and I would ask for my grandfather to teach me how to fix them.
 3. Do you think it is necessary for people to learn to fix things?
    I think it's a good idea for people to learn how to repair some simple and cheap items such as the rice cookers, electric fans and so on.
-But the repairs of expensive things such as computers should be left to the corresponding experts since ordinary people' efforts may backfire and cause unnecessary ecomonic losts.
+But the repairs of expensive things such as computers should be left to the corresponding experts since non-professional people' efforts may backfire and cause unnecessary ecomonic losts.
 4. What do you do when a thing is broken and cannot be fixed?
    It depends on what the broken item is.
 If it has the momumental meaning such as a mobile phone or a bicycle that I have used for many years, then I'll keep it in my house.
 On the other hand, if it doesn't, I'll just drop it away.
 5. How to fix things?
    Well, that's a big question and it depends on the item itself.
-But I think the general principle might be like this: first you should check out how the item work and then you need to repair or replace the parts that have been damaged.
+But I think the general principle might be like this: first you should check out how the item works and then you need to repair or replace the parts that have been damaged.

 ### Week($*$)